nathanbraun/nathanbraun-com/content/voting.md

 One option to deal with this is [ranked-choice](https://en.wikipedia.org/wiki/Ranked_voting) voting, where voters rank options by order of preference and an algorithm uses that data to pick a winner.
-It's becoming [popular in the US](https://en.wikipedia.org/wiki/Ranked_voting) (definitely a good thing!), and NYC is set to adopt it in 2021.
+It's becoming [popular in the US](https://en.wikipedia.org/wiki/Ranked_voting) (which is good), and NYC is set to adopt it in 2021.

 While ranked-choice voting is a big improvement over first past the post,